• Skip to primary navigation

 • Mix the flour, baking powder and salt together and set aside.

 • In another large bowl, combine the hot melted butter and brown sugar, stirring until smooth.
 Allow the mixture to cool slightly.
 Add the eggs one at a time, beating well after each addition.
-Stir in the flour mixture.
-Make sure the mixture is cool (you don’t want to melt the chips too quickly!) then add thechips and nuts.
-Spread the batter into the prepared pan.
+If using vanilla, add that too.

 • Bake the bars for 24 to 26 minutes, until their top is shiny and golden.
 Don’t overbake (I slightly underbaked mine) or the bars will be dry; a cake tester inserted into the center will not come out clean.
 Remove the bars from the oven and cool to room temperature before cutting.
+Note: If baking in a 9x13 inch pan, the bars will take about 30 to 35 minutes.

 Notes